hashicorp/vagrant/docs/user-guide/vagrantfile.md

 {% endhighlight %}

 The above will use the vagrant folder under root as the mount point for the shared project directory.

+`config.vm.forward_ports` is a function that will add a set of ports to forward from the host machine to the virtual machine created with vagrant.
+The default Vagrantfile that is packaged with Vagrant itself forwards port 2222 on the host machine to port 22 on the guest for ssh.

+`config.vm.disk_image_format` alerts Vagrant to the prefered virtual disk image file format for use when creating new virtual machines.
+VirtualBox supports many disk formats such as .vdi (VirtualBox's own format), .vmdk (VMWare's disk image format), and .vhd (Microsoft's format).

+## config.package

+These setting determine the defaults for the file name, `config.package.name`, and file extension, `config.package.extension`, used when [packaging](/docs/getting-started/packaging.html) a vm for distribution.

+## config.chef

+Vagrant leverages Chef's ability to [provision](/docs/user-guide/provisioning.html) environments quickly and easily through this set of configuration options.

+`config.chef.enabled` is set to false in the default Vagrantfile and must be explicity turned on in a packaged or project specific Vagrantfile.

+`config.chef.cooksbooks_path` represents the cookbooks path on your host machine located relative to your project directory.
+Vagrant will expand whatever path you place in this configuration option and use those cookbooks during provisioning

+`config.chef.provisioning_path` is the folder on the virtual machine where Vagrant will copy a small ruby script to include the cookbooks and a json chef configuration file.
+A chef solo command will be issued from within this directory to put chef to work.

+{% highlight bash %}
+$ sudo chef solo -c solo.rb -j dna.json
+{% endhiglight %}

+`config.chef.json` is the place for any extra json that might be required for the chef solo command to properly provision your virtual machine.
+By default it includes

+{% highlight ruby %}
+  config.chef.json = {
+    :instance_role => "vagrant",
+    :recipes => ["vagrant_main"]
+  }
+{% endhighlight %}

+If you do not with to create a vagrant_main recipe in your cookbooks directory you can override the recipes hash key by placing `config.chef.json.merge({:recipes => 'you_want'})` in either a packaged or project directory Vagrantfile.